fox-daniel/reagent/README.md

 # reagent
 AI middleware that gives fine grained control over how AI shapes your content

 Why "reagent"?
-According to Wikipedia, "In chemistry, a reagent...is a substance...added to a system to cause a chemical reaction, or test if one occurs."
+According to Wikipedia, "In chemistry, a reagent...is a substance...added to a system to cause a chemical reaction..."

+Are you getting the reaction you want from your AI?
 We need better AI tools to create better reactions.

 ## Problem Statement
 Have you ever encountered these problems when using an AI assistant?